aodn/data-discovery-ai/README.md

 ```
 These variables are required for the application to function properly.

-**Note:** If you are running the application from a deployment environment, you do not need to set these variables manually as they are already configured in the cloud environment.
+**Note:** If you are running the application from a deployment environment, you do not need to set `API_KEY` manually as it has been already configured in the cloud environment.
 You may not need an OPENAI_API_KEY if `description_formatting` model was not called.

 If you are going to train the model, make sure these variables have been set up for connecting Elasticsearch:
 ```shell